doubleope/Experimentation-Of-Checkpointing-In-Parallel-Computing/README.md

 # glowing-guacamole

-Investigate into checkpointing for HPC
+Investigating into checkpointing for HPC